mui/material-ui/docs/src/pages/getting-started/support/support.md

 If you want the flexibility of open-source and the confidence of commercial-grade software, this is worth looking at.

-The Tidelift Subscription manages your dependencies for you
+The Tidelift Subscription manages your dependencies for you:

 - Get the tools you need to continuously catalog and understand the open-source software that your application depends on.
 - Your subscription helps pay the open-source community maintainers of the exact packages you use to ensure they meet the standards you require